simpledaystudio/simply-do-privacy/index.md

 * We do NOT collect, store, or share any personal user data.
 * All data you create within the app (tasks, categories, dates, and times) is stored locally on your own device's internal storage.
 * No data is transmitted over the internet or shared with any third parties.
+* Simply Do uses local device notifications to deliver task reminders at the times you specify.
+These notifications are generated entirely on your device and do not involve any remote tracking or server-side data collection.

 ## 2. Changes to This Privacy Policy
 We may update our Privacy Policy from time to time.
 You are advised to review this page periodically for any changes.